Spacesuit? Helmet? Life insurance? Space tourist loophole may end

 The companies themselves are taking a cautious approach.

-"If we had an applicant with such plans, we would postpone any underwriting decision until they returned," Prudential (PRU.N) spokeswoman Sheil Bridgeforth said.
+"If we had an applicant with such plans, we would postpone any underwriting decision until they returned," Prudential spokeswoman Sheila Bridgeforth said.

 Still, the industry is starting to gear up for sparce tourists, just as they cover satellite launches.
 Pembroke Managing Agency offers a policy that pays up to $5 million per space passenger or up to $20 million per trip, according to parent Ironshore International, which announced the policy in June.